martonpaulo/portfolio/README.md

 - [ ] Fix hydration error in the console
 - [ ] Resolve favicon issues with Real Favicon Generator
+- [ ] Fix CORS problem
+- [ ] Change AWS admin password
+- [ ] Change DB name
+- [ ] Fix error while fetching data from the API
+- [ ] Refactor and remove warnings from the hooks
+- [ ] Fix useSkills hook to fetch data from the API

 Planned features and improvements: